International Peer Advisors

 One Piece of Advice: Embrace the journey.

-What I Like Most About PLU: The opportunity PLU has given me to meet so many influential people.
+What I Like Most About PLU: The professors are awesome!

 Major: Kinesiology – Exercise Science